Hope Summers (character): X-Men: Regenesis

-Hope was not ok about the fact that both Logan and Scott want Oya to leave with Logan, but after a conversation with Transonic, she accepted it.
-Hope also asked Pixie not to leave, as her team needed a teleporter to avoid being too late to help other Lights, just like when they were too late to help Zeeshan.
-No-Girl is later also recruited by Zero.
-During a mission, the team finds the manifestation of a new Light, who is later revealed to be an amnesiac Sebastian Shaw.
-The front lobe of No-Girl is destroyed and Zero uses his powers to make her a body.
-Hope invites Shaw to also join the Lights.
-But when they return to Utopia, the team is attacked by the former members of the Morlocks.
-Hope is forced to control Zero's powers to stop them.
-After this, Zero loses confidence in Hope and rebels against her.
-Zero, using implants he had placed into the brains of some Utopia inhabitants, manipulates them into clamoring for Hope's death.
+Hope accepts Oya leaving with Wolverine, but asks Pixie not to leave, as the team needed a teleporter.
+No-Girl is also recruited by Zero.
+During a mission, the team finds an amnesiac Sebastian Shaw and Zero makes No-Girl a new body.
+Hope invites Shaw to join the Lights.
+When they return to Utopia, the team is attacked by former Morlocks, who are defeated.
+After this, Zero loses confidence in Hope and rebels against her, manipulates Utopian residents into clamoring for Hope's death.
 No-Girl later kills Zero by disrupting his powers, also destroying the body he gave her.
-Her brain endures again, however, and Nemesis and Danger build her a new containment unit.
+Nemesis and Danger build her a new containment unit.